piwi3910/neuroroute/project_journal/tasks/PM_001_neuroroute_initialization.md

   - Code mode identified missing configuration across 8 key areas with prioritized recommendations
   - Delegated INIT_003 (Install environment dependencies) to Code mode - ✅ COMPLETED
   - Code mode successfully installed all dependencies and resolved version conflicts
-  - Delegating INIT_004 (Set up necessary directories or files) to Code mode
+  - Delegated INIT_004 (Set up necessary directories or files) to Code mode - ✅ COMPLETED
+  - Code mode set up comprehensive directory structure and added missing files
+  - Delegated INIT_005 (Ensure proper FastAPI application setup) to FastAPI Developer mode - ✅ COMPLETED
+  - FastAPI Developer mode fixed Pydantic v2 compatibility issues and verified all API components
+  - Delegating INIT_006 (Commit changes to Git) to Git Manager mode

+## Configuration Updates

+- Updated `.env` file with actual API keys for OpenAI and Anthropic

+## Issues and Blockers

+- **Git Push Issue**: Code mode reported that git push is failing due to API keys in the commit history.
+This will be addressed in INIT_006 by the git-manager mode.